-have a wife and three children and a little farm.
+A white farmer of Georgia says: "I have a wife and three children and a little farm.
 I was raised not more than eight miles from where I live.
 Now, my friend, I have always voted for a sentiment so as to be in touch with those around me, but now I am going to vote in the interest of my home and that wife and children in the future, sentiment or no sentiment.
-This year I got more for my potatoes, and more for my syrup, and my cotton, than I have for ten years, and my hides that I used to hang on the fence to cut strings off I am now compelled to put up to save them, or my neighbors would steal them.
-I get a fair price for all I make and I am going to vote for the Popublican party because it helps me provide for my house. of the most eminent men of the United My vote is for McKinley, who brought
+This year I got more for my potatoes, and more for my syrup, and my cotton, than I have for ten years, and my hides that I use I to hang on the fence to cut strings off I am now compelled to put up to save them, or my neighbors would steal them.
+I get a fair price for all I make and I am going to vote for the lapublican party because it helps me provide for my house. of the most eminent men of the United My vote is for McKinley, who brought

-PROSPERITY EVERYWHERE
+PROSPERITY EVERYWHERE.

-New Southern Industries
+New Southern Industries.

-Chattanooga, Tenn., July 30 .- Among the more important of the new industries reported by the Tradesman during the week ending July 28, are a \$10,000 basket and crate factory in the Fort Valley, Georgia fruit district; a broom factory in middle Georgia, a cigar factory in Florida, coal mines in Arkansas and West Virginia, electric lights and power plants in Georgia, Kentucky and Texas, a palmetto fiber factory at Gainesville, Fla., a flouring mill and grain elevator at Clarksburg, W. Va., hardware and supply companies in Georgia and Texas, \$50,000 harness and saddlery works at Dallas, Texas, an ice factory in Virginia, an irrigation company in Texas, a knitting mill in North Carolina, lumber mills in Arkansas, Mississippi, South Carolina, and Tennessee, a \$600,000 mining and development company in Arkansas, a \$50,000 novelty works at Wheeling, W. Eastern Kentucky and West Virginia fields, an elevator manufacturing company in Tennessee, a \$10,000 shirt factory at Atlanta, Ga., a soap factory in Kentucky, telephone companies in the Carolinas and Texas, tobacco factory in Ken-
+Chattanooga, Tenn., July 30 .- Among the more important of the new induscries reported by the Tradesman during the week ending July 28, are a \$10,000 basket and crate factory in the Fort Valley, Georgia fruit district; a broom factory in middle Georgia, a cigar factor; in Florida, coal mines in Arkansas and West Virginia, electric lights and power plants in Georgia, Kentucky and Texas, a palmetto fiber factory at Gainesville, Fla., a flouring mill and grain elevator at Clarksburg, W. Va., bardware and supply companies in Georgia and Texas, a \$50,000 harness and saddlery works at Dallas, Texas, an ice factory in Virginia, an irrigation company in Texas, a knitting mill in North Carolina, lumber mills in Arkansas, Mississippi, South Carolina, and Tennessee, a \$600,000 mining and development company in Arkansas, a \$50,000 novelty works at Wheeling, W. Va., natural gas and oil companies in the Eastern Kentucky and West Virginia fields, an elevator manufacturing company in Tennessee, a \$10,000 shirt factory at Atlanta, Ga., a soap factory in Kentucky, telephone companies in the Caro linas and Texas, tobacco factory in Ken-

 Labor's Share of Prosperity.
 That labor actually receives the greatest share of our country's prosperity is a fact carefully concealed by the calamity howlers.
 Labor receives this by drawing yearly the greater share of the products of industry.
-The census of the United States, Extra Bulletin No. 67, contains an array of figures dealing with the manufacturing industries of this country, and
+The census of the United States, Extra Bulletin No. 67, contains an array of figures dealing with the manutacturing industries of this country, and it shows the following figures: